WorldHealthOrganization/GoDataSource-Installers/README.md

     ARCH with -c.extraMetadata.ARCH
     VERSION with -c.extraMetadata.OSVERSION

+##### 3.1.
+Build for Windows x86

+Building for Windows x86 requires a 32-bit Windows machine.
+The project can be configured on a native 32-bit machine or on a virtual machine with a 32-bit Windows.

+It is important to run `npm install` and `npm run build` commands on the 64-bit version because some npm libraries have versions of 32 and 64 bits and the 32 bit versions must be installed.

+`npm run dist:win:32`

+##### 3.2.
+Build for Windows x64

+Building for Windows x64 requires a 64-bit Windows machine.

+It is important to run `npm install` and `npm run build` commands on the 64-bit version because some npm libraries have versions of 32 and 64 bits and the 64 bit versions must be installed.

+`npm run dist:win:64`

+##### 3.3.
+Build for Mac x64

+Building for Mac OS x64 requires a 64-bit Mac.

+`npm run dist:osx:64`

+##### 3.4.
+Build for Linux x86

+Building for Linux x86 requires a 32-bit Linux machine.
+We used Ubuntu 16 x86 to build for all x86 distributions in a virtual machine.

+To build the GUI installer:

+`npm run dist:linux:32`

+To build the CLI installer:

+`npm run dist:linux:cli:86`

+##### 3.5.
+Build for Linux x64

+Building for Linux x86 requires a 64-bit Linux machine.
+We used Ubuntu 16 x64 to build for all x64 distributions in a virtual machine.

+To build the GUI installer:

+`npm run dist:linux:64`

+To build the CLI installer:

+`npm run dist:linux:cli:64`

 ### 4. Deploy

 The files must be deployed on the same server that is used for auto-update (in this case, <http://54.164.207.48:42000/>).